Jean-Baptiste-Garcia/history-trend/README.md

 ```

 #### Custom output
-If you are focused on what is added/removed, then you might be only interested in number of identical.
+If you focus on movements (added/removed/modified), then you might be only interested in number of identical.

-You can define function to be applied on identical/modified/added/removed before flux returns :
+You can define functions to be applied on identical/modified/added/removed before flux returns :
 ```javascript
 H.flux('issues',{
     identical: function (identicals) { return identicals.length; }